 1. Website Audit

 The first secret to success is assessing your website.
 An SEO website audit is a full analysis of your website’s health.
 It shows your site’s strengths and weaknesses, what you’re doing right, and what things you need to improve on.
-You need to rely on data in order to create an effective strategy, and you need to evaluate the performance of your website first before you do any tweaking.

 2. HTTPS — Google Likes It A Lot

 Google has announced HTTPS as one of its best practices.